teemtee/fmf/README.rst

-    fmf ls      List identifiers of available objects fmf show    Show metadata of available objects fmf init    Initialize a new metadata tree
+    fmf ls      List identifiers of available objects fmf show    Show metadata of available objects fmf init    Initialize a new metadata tree fmf clean   Remove cache directory and its content

 Examples